juniorsundarCasual/TGT/vault/volume-5.chapter-384.md

 "What are you doing here?"
 Guy asked in surprise.
 "You don't usually come to this part of the Sect."

 "I heard what happened to Revian," Grace responded.
 Her hand then subconsciously moved towards her abdomen and rested there.
-Guy's gaze followed, and a realisation struck him like hammer on anvil.
+Guy's gaze followed, and a realisation struck him like a hammer on an anvil.

 "It's extremely painful," Grace continued.
 "Being crippled, that is.
 And it isn't a fleeting pain like childbirth, not that I can attest to that.
 The pain of being crippled lingers.
 It radiates constantly.
-Even remaining physically still doesn't stop it.
-Even the slightest of stimulating thought can cause the pain to resume.
+Even remaining completely still doesn't stop it.
+Even the slightest of stimulating thoughts can cause the pain to resume.
 It's like you're being stabbed with a hot poker again, and again, and again.
 And this is just the physical part.
 Mentally, you feel like killing yourself.
-You just wish that the pain would just take your life away - what more do you have to live for, anyway.
+You just wish that the pain would just take your life away - what more do you have to live for, anyway?
 Because cultivation once lost is never recoverable."

 "I'm sorry..."
 Guy said with a morose tone.